-The Education Select Committee recently launched an inquiry into the implications of the Fourth Industrial Revolution.
 The inquiry is examining how best to prepare young people to take advantage of future opportunities by looking at the digital elements of the school curriculum.
 It is also looking at the role of lifelong learning and how best to help people climb the career ladder in the future.

 With rapid developments in technology including artificial intelligence (AI), the Internet of Things (IoT), data-driven decision making, virtual/augmented reality and robotics, it is clear that the future workforce of the UK needs to be digitally capable.

 “Technology such as AI has the potential to both enhance and accelerate the education experience for students, as well as streamlining organisational processes, so it simply cannot be overlooked.
 If managed efficiently, students could benefit from exciting and engaging learning environments that are flexible, and outside of the classroom.
 Furthermore, sector professionals could hand over their administrative tasks, giving them more time to support and work closely with students.

 Last year, 22,000 students told us they want staff to be better with digital, not to use more of it, and whilst 81.5% of university students feel that digital skills will be important in their chosen career, only half believe that their courses prepare them well for the digital workplace.

 A comprehensive digital strategy would help us to deliver what students need, both equipping them with the right skills for Industry 4.0 and futureproofing the workforce of the UK.